feideconnect/core-apis/docs/clientadm.md

 ignored - values are set by system.

-Set `organization` to an organization id to register a client owned by an orangization.
+Set `organization` to an organization id to register a client owned by an organization.
 You must be admin for that organization to do this.

 Returns `201 Created` with url in `Location` header, and client as json in body.
 Returns `409 Conflict` if `id` is given and is already in use.
 Returns `400 Bad Request` if request body violates the schema or is malformed in some way.
-Returns `403 Forbidden` if `organization` is set but user is not admin of that organizatoin
+Returns `403 Forbidden` if `organization` is set but user is not admin of that organization

 ## Updating a client